ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuImageUpdates.rst

 ------------------

-The SRU should be requested as usual (`StableReleaseUpdates <StableReleaseUpdates>`__) with the additional note about having the above steps being completed.
+The SRU should be requested as usual (`StableReleaseUpdates <StableReleaseUpdates>`__) with the description of the bug containing links to automatic testing results (travis unit test, jenkins autopkg tests, and jenkins integrations tests) so that any one can verify the testing occurred and its results.
+Additionally, the SRU bug should be verbose in documenting any manual testing that occurs an example of a good SRU bug can be found in http://launchpad.net/bugs/1588052.
 The SRU should be done with a single process bug for this stable release exception, instead of individual bug reports for individual bug fixes.
+However, individual bugs may be referenced in the from the changelog but **each** of those bugs will need to independently verified and commented on for the SRU to be considered complete.